awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-ota.md

 **Mitigation examples**
   + Upon boot, the bootloader verifies, as previously described\.
 When verification fails with no previous image available, the bootloader halts\.
   + Upon boot, the bootloader verifies, as previously described\.
-When verification fails with no previous image available, the bootloader enters a failsafe OTA\-only mode\.
+When verification fails with no previous image available, the bootloader enters a fail safe OTA only mode\.
 + An attacker boots the device to a previously stored image, which is exploitable\.

 **Mitigation examples**